Key Takeaways

 - You must note the phishing resilience, that is, reporting vs. clicking rates.

 - You can check response times.
 Why?
-Because it helps in checking out how quickly incidents are flagged.
+Because it helps check how quickly incidents are flagged.

-- Behavior shifts must be noted down, such as, reduction in weak password use and improved MFA adoption.
+- Behavior shifts must be documented, such as reduced use of weak passwords and improved MFA adoption.

 Organizational KPIs

-- You can link results to PSM metrics like reduction in phishing risk score or employee resilience index.
+- You can link results to PSM metrics, such as a reduction in the phishing risk score or an increase in employee resilience index.

 - You can report improvements to leadership to show that ROI is crucial.